Quoting a project isn’t easy – and knowing how to quote a design project well is even tougher.

 Talking about the time frame with your client also allows you to remind them that all work stops if they should fail to respond with meaningful input or necessary information.

 Did I miss anything?
-A good quote shouldn’t cheat either your client or yourself.
+A good design project quote shouldn’t cheat either your client or yourself.
 Be realistic about your price and your time, and always remember to under-promise and over-deliver.

-Have any helpful tips you use to quote your projects?
+Have any helpful tips on how to quote design projects?
 Share your thoughts in the comments on this post!